Q: Do you only accept painting?

 Q: How long does it take to get a response and how will I be notified?

-A: Results are usually announced within four to six weeks of the online deadline.
-Selected artists will be notified by email, and then a follow-up phone call if we have not heard from you.
+A: Results are usually announced within six to eight weeks of the online deadline.
+All artists (selected and otherwise) will be notified by email.

 Q: Does New American Paintings take a commission if I sell any work from the publication?